vfiliplima/dark-room/README.md

 python manage.py runserver
 ```

-### Api Documentation
+### Accessing the Admin Interface

+1. Open [127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) in your browser.

-Open 127.0.0.1:8000/admin in your browser to access the admin interface.
-Use the superuser credentials created earlier.
+2. Log in using the superuser credentials created during the setup.

-Create Image entries and add comments to images in the admin interface.
+3. In the admin interface, create Image entries and add comments to the images.

+### API Documentation

-For API documentation, visit 127.0.0.1:8000/api/schema/swagger-ui to explore available endpoints.
+For detailed API documentation, follow these steps:

+1. Visit [127.0.0.1:8000/api/schema/swagger-ui](http://127.0.0.1:8000/api/schema/swagger-ui) in your browser.

+2. The Swagger UI page will display available endpoints, request and response formats, and other relevant information.

+3. Explore the API to understand and interact with the provided functionalities.